-We adopted Accounting Standards Update No. 2016-02, Leases (Topic 842) at the beginning of our fiscal year, December 30, 2018, using the modified retrospective approach with transition relief.
-This accounting standard requires all lessees to record the impact of leasing contracts on the balance sheet as a right to use asset and corresponding liability.
+We account for leases in accordance with ASC 842 - Leases This accounting standard requires all lessees to record the impact of leasing contracts on the balance sheet as a right to use asset and corresponding liability.
 This is measured by taking the present value of the remaining lease payments over the lease term and recording a right to use asset (“ROU”) and corresponding lease obligation for lease payments.
 Rent expense is realized on a straight-line basis and the lease obligation is amortized based on the effective interest method.
-Adoption of this standard resulted in the recognition of a $1,600 Right of Use asset and corresponding liability and a $63 adjustment to retained earnings.
-Adoption of the new standard did not materially impact our consolidated net earnings or cash flows.
 The amounts recognized reflect the present value of remaining lease payments for all leases that have a lease term greater than 12 months.
 The discount rate used is an estimate of the Company’s incremental borrowing rate based on information available at lease commencement.

 In considering the lease asset value, the Company considers fixed or variable payment terms, prepayments and options to extend, terminate or purchase.
 Renewal, termination or purchase options affect the lease term used for determining lease asset value only if the option is reasonably certain to be exercised.
 The Company uses an estimate of its incremental borrowing rate based on information available at lease commencement in determining present value of lease payments.